At a glance

 - Texture goal: A soft, almost meaty bite from a filling with no meat in it

 The mushrooms have to be cooked twice as long as instinct says before they ever reach the tortilla.
-Sliced raw champiñones go into a hot pan with chopped white onion and garlic and at first they steam, throwing off a pool of their own water and shrinking to a third of their volume.
-A cook who stops there folds a wet gray tangle into the masa and the fold will not seal.
+Sliced raw champiñones go into a hot pan with chopped white onion and garlic, and at first they steam, throwing off a pool of their own water.
+A cook who stops there folds a wet gray tangle into the masa and the seam will not seal.
 The good version pushes past the steam to the point where the pan goes dry and the mushroom edges begin to color and catch, the flavor turning from watery to deep and browned.
 A handful of torn epazote goes in at the end, the reduced mushrooms go onto a fresh corn tortilla with a scatter of quesillo, and the fold is pressed to the comal until the inside fuses.

 Mushroom quesadillas belong to the cooler, wetter half of the central-Mexican year, when rain pushes wild fungi up under the pines and the markets fill with hongos silvestres the rest of the season never sees.
-A comal cook in a Mexico City market will sell a champiñon fold year round from cultivated stock, but in the rainy months the same stall may offer foraged types alongside it, sold by weight from baskets a few stalls over.
-The seasonal wild mushroom version commands a little more and tastes of more, and the people who know the calendar wait for it the way they wait for the corn fungus that shares the season.
+At Mercado San Juan in Mexico City, stalls fill in July and August with wild types sourced from the forests of Tlaxcala, Puebla, and Oaxaca, traded mostly by women from the highland villages who know the calendar by the look of the forest floor.
+A comal cook in the market will sell a champiñon fold year round from cultivated stock, but in those months the same stall may offer foraged types alongside it, sold by weight from baskets a few paces over.
+The seasonal wild version commands a little more and tastes of more.

 Mushrooms in the highland kitchen